velexi-research/VLXI-Cookiecutter-Python/README.md

 ### 1.2.
 License

-The contents of this template are covered under the `LICENSE` file contained in the `template-docs` and root directories of this package.
+The contents of this template are covered under the `LICENSE-Python-Template` file contained in the `template-docs` directory of this package.

 ------------------------------------------------------------------------------